stefanrieken/tmmh/README.md

 Status
 ------
-All functionality is implemented and demo'able for the 32-bits header size.
+Only the malloc-based implementation and the 32-bits header size are currently implemented.
+Within these limits, all of the below described functionality is demo'able.

 About